crest

 A separate listing on McGill's honorary and ad eundem medical graduates from 1843-1906 is available as an article in the Osler Library Newsletter.

-Medical Licences issued in Ontario and Quebec prior to 1867
+Medical Licences issued in Ontario and Quebéc prior to 1867

 ><((((º> ><((((*> ><((((-> ><((((º>

-George Edward Bomberry, MDCM (1849-1879).
+George Edward Bomberry, MD CM (1849-1879)

 Bomberry was a hereditary chief of the Cayuga (Gayogohó:nợ); he was born on the Tuscarora Reserve on April 14th, 1849 and enrolled at the McGill medical faculty in 1872.
 He was the first indigenous person to receive a degree from McGill University when he was awarded an MD CM degree in 1875 - his graduation thesis was on Delirium Tremens.
 He was licenced to practice medicine in Ontario in 1877 and died, of tuberculosis, in 1879.
-A short biography of him was published in the
+A short biography of him was published in the Osler Library Newsletter, No. 136, Summer 2022.
+This article was reprinted in McGill's Health e-News in June 2023.

-Bibliotheca Osleriana - the catalogue of Sir William Osler's library Osler Library Newslwetter No. 136, 2022
+Bibliotheca Osleriana - the catalogue of Sir William Osler's library

 Canadians who graduated in medicine from Edinburgh University 1809-1840